Skip to main content Skip to footer

 Gibson Les Paul Junior

-Why It's Cool: Keith Urban proves that sometimes all you need is one pickup, a great song and a heavy right hand—and the Les Paul Junior delivers that pure, punchy power.
+Why We Picked It: Keith Urban proves that sometimes all you need is one pickup, a great song and a heavy right hand—and the Les Paul Junior delivers that pure, punchy power.

 • Single dogear P-90 pickup for raw, expressive tone